elementary/website/docs/human-interface-guidelines.md

 Don't give the user a bunch of text to read; a lengthy sentence can appear daunting and may discourage users from actually reading your messaging.
 Instead, provide the user with short and concise text.

 * **Bad**: It doesn't look like you have any music in your library.
-You can use Noise to organize your music, add more, and listen to the music you already have.
+You can use Music to organize your music, add more, and listen to the music you already have.
 To get started, click on the "Add" button, then follow the prompts.
 Once you're done, your Music will be displayed here.
 * **Better**: Get Some Tunes.
-Noise can't seem to find your contacts. \[Buttons to import or create contacts\]
+Music can't seem to find your contacts. \[Buttons to import or create contacts\]

 ### Think Simple {#think-simple}